The Arithmetic of Consecutive Polynomial Sequences over Finite Fields: The Largest Degree of Irreducible Factors

+\begin{corollary} Let $\{ f_n \}$ be any consecutive polynomial sequence such that all the polynomials split completely over $\F_{q^k}$ for some fixed integer $k\ge 1$.
+Then, the length of the sequence $\{f_n\}$ is less than $2q^k$. \end{corollary} \begin{proof} Notice that the largest degree of irreducible factors of the polynomials $f_n$ is at most $k$, then the desired result follows from \eqref{eq:Degree2} (choosing $n=2q^k-1$ and $d=1$ there). \end{proof}

-Theorem \ref{thm:Degree} tells us that there exist irreducible factors with arbitrary large degree in such a given sequence $\{ f_n \}$.
+Theorem \ref{thm:Degree} tells us that there exist irreducible factors with arbitrary large degree in a given sequence $\{ f_n \}$ of infinite length.
 However, it is generally false that $D(f_n)$ grows with $n$ or even that $D(f_n)>1$ for all sufficiently large $n$.
-As an example, taking $u_n=1$ for all $n\ge 0$, it is easy to check that
+As an example, by taking $u_n=1$ for all $n\ge 0$, it is easy to check that

 Fix an integer $n\ge 1$ and write $n+1=p^k m$ with $\gcd(m,p)=1$, then according to \cite[Theorem 2.47]{LN}, $D(f_n)$ is exactly the multiplicative order of $q$ modulo $m$.
 Especially, when $n+1=p^k$ for some integer $k$, then $f_n(X)(X-1)= (X-1)^{p^k}$, and thus $D(f_n)=1$.